DataDog/integrations-extras/keep/README.md

 ## Overview

 Keep is an open-source AIOps alert management and automation platform, which offers a platform for consolidating, automating, and reducing noise across various parts of your observability stack.
-Keep integration with Datadog harnesses the strengths of both platforms, providing a unified and efficient approach to alert management and event correlation.
+With this integration, you can harness the strength of both platforms, providing a unified and efficient approach to alert management and event correlation.

 Keep uses Datadog monitors data, logs and events to correlate alerts and reduce noise.